shrikar6/rl-workshop/framework/README.md

 For design decisions specific to subsystems:
 - Networks: See `framework/networks/README.md`
-- Agents: (To be created when patterns stabilize)
+- Agents: See `framework/agents/README.md`
-- Environments: (To be created when patterns stabilize)
+- Environments: See `framework/environments/README.md`